dbos-inc/dbos-transact-ts/packages/koa-serve/README.md

 If the function throws an exception, the error message is sent in the response body with a `400` or `500` status code.
 If the error contains a `status` field, the response uses that status code instead.

-If you need custom HTTP response behavior, you can access the HTTP response directly via [`DBOS.koaContext.response`].
+If you need custom HTTP response behavior, you can access the HTTP response directly via [`DBOSKoa.koaContext.response`].

 ## Koa Middleware